HEDGEROW DEFENDERS

 stripping out forage and foliage that would otherwise support wild creatures.

-Cutting 'to the knuckle' every year destroys fruit-bearing growth, shelter, hibernation sites and breeding grounds.
+Cutting annually 'to the knuckle' destroys food stocks, shelter, hibernation sites and breeding grounds.

 Landowners and contractors can do so much to stop this devastation -